Volunteer Vietnam – Volunteering in Hanoi

 Situated in northern Vietnam, Hanoi offers easy access to some of the country’s greatest treasures.
 Our volunteers work at hospitals and monasteries dotted around the city, and live in either our volunteers’ house (projects under two months) or with a Vietnamese family (projects over two months).

 We offer three projects to suit volunteers from all walks of life.
 All of our projects focus on helping the most disadvantaged children in Hanoi, whether teaching in a monastery orphanage or caring for kids at a hospital.
 Projects are designed to make a real difference to the lives of our children while providing a unique and rewarding experience for volunteers.
-Here is a full list of our Hanoi volunteer programs:
+To view our current project offerings, please visit our Projects Page.

 We offer two accommodation options to our Hanoi volunteers: volunteer house (for stays less than 2 months) or home stay (for stays more than 2 months).
 Accommodation at our volunteer house is basic, but comfortable.
 The house has toilets, a communal kitchen, a living room and sleeping areas.
 The accommodation is shared with Vietnamese and foreign volunteers and all cooking and cleaning duties are shared.
 For those volunteering in Vietnam for more than 2 months we offer accommodation at the homes of local Vietnamese volunteers.
 We select comfortable and welcoming homes where at least one member of the family can speak English.